anikatabassum19/anikatabassum19/README.md

 #
 - 🔭 I’m currently the founder of thetechnoverge.com
 - 📫 I am also a Youtuber (The Technoverge)
-- 🌱 I’m currently learning Full-Stack Web Development and Android App Development
+- 🌱 I’m learning Full-Stack Web Development and Android App Development
 - 💬 Ask me about HTML,CSS,Javascript,Python,PHP,C,C++,Java
 - 📫 How to reach me: anika.meyel16@hotmail.com